Auburn University: Housing

-Auburn's initial Campus Master plan was designed by Frederick Law Olmsted, Jr. in 1929.
+Auburn's initial campus master plan was designed by Frederick Law Olmsted Jr. in 1929.
 For most of the early history of Auburn, boarding houses and barracks made up most of the student housing.
 Even into the 1970s, boarding houses were still available in the community.
-It wasn't until the Great Depression that Auburn began to construct the first buildings on campus that were residence halls in the modern sense.
+It was not until the Great Depression that Auburn began to construct the first buildings on campus that were residence halls in the modern sense.
 As the university gradually shifted away from agricultural and military instruction to more of an academic institution, more and more dorms began to replace the barracks and boarding houses.

 Auburn's on-campus student housing consists of 30 residence halls in nine residential neighborhoods, housing a total of 4,800 residents.
 On-campus residents are served by 79 resident assistants, 13 housing ambassadors and many other graduate assistants and full-time university employees.